tupini07/tupini07.github.io/README.md

 - Expose an URL `/ext/wid/{wid}` that will redirect to the internal item identified by `wid` internally
   - this is for external integration
+  - add a _link to this page_ button in wiki page which copies the appropiate _external link_ for the page
 - Create page for wiki item
   - create backlinks section
 - clean up the "index wiki page"